Solar Mod Cleaning Contract & Waiver

 WFP brushes are unique with longer outer nylon and horse/hogs hair bristles (Our brush system is approved by some solar companies) that scrub as you clean to help reach into corners.
 The brush features two pencil jets built in to rinse away dirt and grime as you scrub, cutting down on ladder work time.
 Each pole has enough hose to reach from the brush to the hose coming from the purification system.

 The strip washer sleeve we use to clean glass has both amazing water retention and scrubbing power.
-The strip washer has two abrasive pads, one on each end, for scrubbing stubborn spots.
+Only material allowed on the solar panels currently are Micro-Fiber or Horse Hair to clean them with by the manufacturers warranty specs.

 PLEASE NOTE: We Require Solar Mod Glass Waiver to be signed by building owner or contractor releasing mod cleaner from Any Preexisting Liability For Scratches or Defects, Etc. on solar mod glass.